Python-Crash-Course/Python101/Intro Text/python_courses_intro_text.md

 Lately there has been a lot of talk in COWI about digitalization, automation and coding.
 If you are intersted in digging deeper into the world of coding read on.

-Starting November 2019 there will be two COWI Python courses for people who want to sharpen their programming skills.
-Each course will meet bi-weekly on alternating weeks.
+Starting November 2019 there will be held two COWI Python courses in Lyngby for people who want to sharpen their programming skills.
+Each course will meet for one hour bi-weekly on alternating weeks.
 Right now there are 10 sessions planned for each course.

 All course material lives on **GitHub**.
 Use the links below to view the course repositories.
 The ReadMe files have links for navigating around the material.

-## Python 101
+## Python 101 - Python for beginners

   * **Beginner course assuming little to no programming experience.**

   * See course material here: [Python 101 - Course material](https://github.com/Python-Crash-Course/Python101)

-## Python 201
+## Python 201 - Intermediate Python programming

-* **Intermediate course assuming experience roughly compared to the beginner course**
+* **Intermediate course assumes experience comparable to the beginner course**

 * See course material here: [Python 201 - Course material](https://github.com/Python-Crash-Course/Python201)

-A typical meeting will be 10-15min explanations of topics and 50-45min for exercises.
+A typical session will be 10-15 min explanations of topics and 45-50 min for exercises.

 ## [Enroll for the courses here](...)